 • Camping equipment and haulage for trekking tours.

 • A sustainable development fee of $65.
 This sustainable development fee goes towards free education, free healthcare, poverty alleviation, along with the building of infrastructure.

-Bhutans currency is the Ngultrum (Nu.) that is at par with the Indian rupee.
-It is however recommended that you carry travelers cheque or cash, preferably American Express and US dollar instead, as the ATM facilities for foreign currency is limited to just few towns including the capital city Thimphu.
+Bhutans currency is the Ngultrum (Nu.), It is however recommended that you carry travelers cheque or cash, preferably American Express and US dollar instead, as the ATM facilities for foreign currency is limited to just few towns including the capital city Thimphu.
 Visa and American Express credit cards are also widely accepted.

 All major towns are well connected with electricity that runs on 220/240 volts with round hole two-pin and three-pin power outlets.
 Our energy is clean and green energy generated by hydro power.

 The country has a good network of telecommunication facilities.
 Almost every town has an internet cafe and IDD calling booths from where you can log on to and send messages home and to your loved ones.
 Also most hotels in Thimphu and Paro have internet access.
 Mobile (cell) phone is also widely used with international roaming facilities.